Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Experimental results and discussion

-To demonstrate the qualitative results of the proposed method, we show some visual results to compare the competitive method.
-Figure \ref{fig.RRResults} shows these recognition results, in which rows (a) and (b) represent the input images and their corresponding ground truths, respectively, and the other rows give the results of different models.
-We tried to consider visualizations of all dataset in such way that the first two images are related to cloudy/foggy condition, the second two are from day time night time dataset, and the last two are obtained from our day time dataset.
-It is observed that DPRNet outperformed the other methods by attaining high accuracy of plume cloud localization and consequently, recognition of the desired smokestack plume cloud correctly.
+To demonstrate the qualitative results of the proposed method, we show some visual results to compare competitive methods.
+Figure \ref{fig.RRResults} depicts these recognition results.
+The first two rows represent the input images and their corresponding ground truths, respectively, and the other rows give the output of different models.
+We tried to visualize samples from all classes such that the first two images are related to cloudy/foggy conditions, the second two are from the nighttime dataset, and the last two are obtained from our daytime dataset.
+It is observed that DPRNet outperformed the other methods by attaining high accuracy of PC localization and, consequently, correctly recognizing the desired smokestack PC.